elastisys/terms/terms-of-service.md

 **PROFESSIONAL SERVICES** means separately ordered consultancy services provided by Elastisys on hourly rates and basis.

-**SERVICE(S)** means the Managed Service(s) or Supported Service(s) offered by Elastisys under the Agreement as described in the appendices to these Terms (including Elastisys Compliant Kubernetes platform for running containerized applications and additional services).
+**SERVICE(S)** means the Managed Service(s) or Self-managed Service(s) offered by Elastisys under the Agreement as described in the appendices to these Terms (including Elastisys Compliant Kubernetes platform for running containerized applications and additional services).

 **SERVICE ENDPOINT(S)** means the API or UI endpoints for the Service(s) made available to the Customer.
 The Service specific appendices set forth the Services Endpoints for each provided Service.